ben-xD/push/push/README.md

 # Push

 `Push` is a flutter package designed to handle push notifications - including background notification, alert notifications and notification taps.
-Users can avoid using Firebase on all platforms except Android - for example, on iOS, they can use APNs directly.
+This package allows users to **avoid using Firebase on all platforms except Android** - for example, on **iOS, they can use APNs directly**.
+If you don't need this feature, you should probably be using [firebase_messaging](https://pub.dev/packages/firebase_messaging).

 - Look at the [features](#features) if you want to see if `push` will provide it.
 - Look at [comparisons](#comparisons) if you want to compare `Push` with other push notification packages for Flutter.